Corrientes, Argentina Fishing Lodges

 • Jungle River Fishing: Narrow, overgrown creeks with sight casting to dorado under overhanging branches and submerged logs.

-• Big River Fishing: Deep current seams and woody structure in the Paraná hold some of the largest dorado and surubí in Argentina.
+• Big River Fishing: Deep current seams and woody structure in the Paraná hold some of the largest dorado and surubí in Argentina, with trophies regularly reaching 20 to 30 pounds.

 Species You Can Target in Corrientes

-• Surubí (Catfish): Found in deep holes along the Paraná; best targeted with live bait or swung streamers in slower current seams.
+• Surubí (Catfish): Found in deep holes along the Paraná; best targeted with swung streamers or live bait in slower current seams.

 • Pirá Pitá: A selective omnivore feeding on insects and fruit; best caught with small flies in backwaters or sheltered creeks.